anadruetta29/data-engineering/modern-data-stack/README.md

 Earlier, fact_sales was empty because the date_sk join was incorrect.
 Resolved by matching staging.dim_sales.time_id to dim_date.full_date with proper format conversion.

+Also, the transform.py script will be improved in the future for better performance.